 How To Start Exercising At 50

 As you become more comfortable and your fitness level improves, gradually increase the duration and intensity of your workouts.
 Challenge yourself by adding a few extra minutes to your routine or increasing the resistance or weight you are using.
 However, always listen to your body and avoid pushing yourself too hard too soon, as this may lead to injuries or burnout.

-See also Beachbody Workouts For Over 50
+See also Cardio Workouts For Over 50

+How To Start Exercising At 50